Try Freediving

 • What's Included

-Full Diving Gear: All necessary freediving equipment is provided, including wetsuits, masks, snorkels, fins, and weights, so you’re fully prepared for your dive.
+Full Diving Gear: All necessary equipment is provided, including wetsuits, masks, snorkels, fins, and weights, so you’re fully prepared for your dive.

 • Itinerary